The 3 Levels of Plumber Licensing Explained

 How much more does a licensed plumber cost than an unlicensed one?

-Licensed plumbers in 2026 typically charge $50 to $200+ per hour depending on license level and location, with a national average around $90/hour.
+Licensed plumbers in 2026 typically charge $75 to $200+ per hour depending on license level and location, with a national average around $90 to $125/hour for standard residential work.
 Unlicensed individuals may charge less, but the savings are often illusory.
 Unlicensed work can result in code violations, denied insurance claims, failed inspections, and costly repairs down the road.
 For most homeowners, the premium paid for licensed work is well worth the protection it provides.

-What should I do if a plumber can't provide a license number?
+What should I do if a plumber cannot provide a license number?

 Walk away.
 Any reputable, licensed plumber will provide their license number on request without hesitation.
 If a plumber refuses, cannot produce documentation, or provides a number that comes back invalid on your state's licensing board website, do not hire them.
 The risks to your property, finances, and safety far outweigh any potential cost savings from hiring an unverified contractor.